How Rick Santorum Got A Haircut And Revived The GOP's Obamacare Repeal Effort

 There's a chance Republicans wouldn't be so close to repealing and replacing the Affordable Care Act if former GOP Sen. Rick Santorum, of Pennsylvania, hadn't dropped into the Capitol barbershop this spring.

 "I was up on the Hill, I happened to just go by the barbershop to see if I could get a haircut, and Lindsey was in the chair," Santorum said.
-"And Lindsey asked me what I was doing, and I thought to myself, 'well, let me just bounce it off Lindsey.'"
+"And Lindsey asked me what I was doing, and I thought to myself, 'Well, let me just bounce it off Lindsey.' "

 "Lindsey" was Sen. Lindsey Graham, R-S.C., and "it" was an idea Santorum had just begun talking about with several members of the House Freedom Caucus — repealing large parts of Obamacare and replacing it with a system that's long been a Republican favorite, block grants of funding to states that come with far fewer federal mandates.

-Santorum's been mostly absent from Washington since he lost to Democrat Bob Casey in 2006.
+Santorum been mostly absent from Washington since he lost to Democrat Bob Casey in 2006.
 "I haven't been to the Capitol, really other than just to say hi and take friends through tours, in the last 10 years," he said.
 Santorum was the runner-up in the 2012 GOP presidential primaries behind Mitt Romney, and didn't make it beyond the Iowa caucuses in 2016.

 But he's long been drawn to the health care debate, and Santorum thought he had something to add to Republican repeal efforts.
 The block grant approach comes from a major welfare reform law that Santorum helped author in 1996.
 The reform, signed by Democratic President Bill Clinton, stands as the rare successful rollback of a previously-issued government entitlement.